 5.2-5.8GHz, 300Mbps Point to Point Wireless Bridge, 23dBi Integrated Antennas, 29dBm, WPA2, POE/PS included, - Pre-Configured - 2 Mile Complete Link

 **NEW** GNS-1142N, Complete Point to Point Wireless Bridge kit allows you to connect any 2 locations up to 2 miles apart.
 Unobstructed Line of sight is recommended.
 Upgraded processor allows for faster throughput, and higher packet per second.
 The GNS-1142N point to point link, ships as a complete pair.
 This wireless bridge supports 5.2GHz and 5.7-5.8GHz for extended interference avoidance.
-This point to point network backhaul is extremely reliable, includes everything you need.
+This 300Mbps Outdoor Point to Point Wireless Bridge is extremely reliable, includes everything you need.

 Whats included in this point to point wireless bridge kit (complete link):

 2x Outdoor Radios w/ Integrated 23dBi Patch Antenna